Devotional Listening Group Forming for Chaplains and Spiritual Directors

 Chaplains and Spiritual Directors are immersed in the spiritual and physical lives of people often during very challenging times.
 We hold a lot, give a lot, and care a lot.
 We need a place to take a breath, listen to the still small voice, find meaning in our lives and work, and reconnect to the Sacred.
 In a small group we have the opportunity to be heard by others and to offer devotional listening to one another in a reflective and creative setting.

-I am starting a monthly group for spiritual accompaniment through devotional listening to self/the Sacred/and one another, writing, and sharing.
+I am starting a monthly group in the Fall of 2023 for spiritual accompaniment through devotional listening to self/the Sacred/and one another, writing, and sharing.
 Limited to five participants.
 People of all traditions welcome.

 Who is Rabbi Chaya?
 After becoming a Spiritual Director in 2001 I was ordained as a rabbi in the ALEPH Rabbinical program in 2006.
 In addition to rabbinical work and spiritual direction work, I am a Board Certified Chaplain and worked as a Jewish hospital chaplain and then interfaith Palliative Care hospital chaplain for many years.
 Please read my piece on being a Spiritual midwife. https://rabbichayagusfield.com/spiritual-direction/